Early Slavs: Food and agriculture

 The Slavs practiced hunting, farming, herding and beekeeping.
 They often settled in valley bottoms with rich soil, along rivers to provide water for livestock.
 The early Slavs also had knowledge of crop rotation and developed a new sort of plow known as the moldboard plow, this plough was very efficient in breaking up the clay full soil of northern Europe, and it helped drastically increase the Slavic population.
 Other tools, common throughout the rest of Europe were also used, such as iron hoes, sickles, wooden spades and others.
 Some were made from wood.
 Selective breeding was also done.
+Animals in the forest were hunted, prey included boar, deer, hare, elk and occasionally bear.
+Beavers and marten were trapped for their fur.

 When crops were ripe they were cut with sickles and threshing was then done with a wooden flail.
 The grain was then milled by stone querns, which were very valuable and difficult to come by.
 Cereal crops, wheat, millet and barley were common as they could thrive in even poor soil.
-Vegetables were grown in gardens, onions, carrots, radishes, turnip, parsnip, cucumber, pumpkins, cabbage, pea and beans were all grown.
+Vegetables such as onions, carrots, radishes, turnip, parsnip, cucumber, cabbage, pea and beans were all grown in gardens.
 Herbs were mostly garlic and parsnip, hops were also grown for making beer.
 Fruit trees were cultivated in orchards, including cherry, apple, pear, plums and peaches.
 Walnuts were also loved.

 Animal were tended, not only for meat, leather or milk but also to fertilize the soil.
 Several breeds of cattle were bred and kept in large herds, as draught animals and for meat, female cattle provided milk.
 Pigs were prized for their meat.
 Goats and sheep were more rare but still bred.
 Horses were very rarely eaten, mostly used as draught or riding animals.
 Fowl were also kept, especially ducks and geese.

-Animals in the forest were hunted, prey included boar, deer, hare, elk and occasionally bear.
-Beavers and marten were trapped for their fur.
+Maurice's Strategikon states that they had numerous cattle and cultivated millet and buckwheat.
+Seemingly they had agriculture and livestock which could be easily transported and adapted, as Procopius recorded that "every man is constantly changing his place of abode".

 "They sow during two seasons of the year, in summer and in spring, and harvest two crops.
 Their principal crop is millet...
 They refrain from eating chicken, asserting that it exacerbates erysipelas, but they eat beef and goose, both of which agree with them...Their drinks and wine are made out of honey."